Traverse-Research/mitsuba-conda-docker/README.md

 Currently only the docker for ubuntu18.04 is available but more versions will be added soon.

-> ❗Currently supports running mitsuba through the command line interface, but enabling mitsuba GUI should be possible following [mitsuba-docker](https://github.com/benjamin-heasly/mitsuba-docker)
+> ❗Currently supports running mitsuba through the command-line interface, but enabling mitsuba GUI should be possible following [mitsuba-docker](https://github.com/benjamin-heasly/mitsuba-docker)

 ## Build and run the dockers